-- Reduction of eddy diffusivities, K_m (and K_h), to 25% of its original value produces reasonable diffusion coefficients consistent with observations for all wind speeds ranging from about 10 to about 60 m s-1 in the GFS scheme - Reduction of K_m has a significant influence on the structure, size, and evolution of the vortex.
-With K_m set to 25% of its original value, the depth of the inflow layer is reduced from about 2 to about 1 km, again, more consistent with the observations. - Larger diffusion negates the gradients between the surface layer and the PBL, leading to weaker frictional forces and weaker inflow.
-On the contrary, a reduction in diffusion leads to a reduction in the dissipation of angular momentum in the PBL (i.e., an increase of frictional forces in the equations of motion) which, in turn, leads to enhanced PBL inflow, enhanced spinup in PBL, enhanced convection in the eyewall and, subsequently, enhanced feedback to the PBL inflow and a stronger hurricane. - The influence of the frictional forces on the inflow is well supported by results obtained from a simple slab model for the hurricane boundary layer. - Stronger acceleration in the inflow also leads to convergence farther inward before rising out of the boundary layer and ascending into the eyewall updraft and, consequently, a smaller storm in terms of the eyewall. - Neither the initial vortex size nor the environmental relative humidity, which are known external factors that control the size of the storm, affect the abovementioned results. - The structure of the PBL and the axisymmetric "spinup" of the idealized vortex discussed here appear to be more consistent with some of the observational (Zhang et al. 2011a,b) and theoretical modeling works (Montgomery and Smith 2011) that use a different parameterization scheme for vertical diffusion (e.g., Nolan et al. 2009a,b) when K_m (and K_h) in the GFS scheme is reduced to 25% of its original value.
+- Reduction of eddy diffusivities, Km (and Kh), to 25% of its original value produces reasonable diffusion coefficients consistent with observations for all wind speeds ranging from about 10 m s-1 to about 60 m s-1 in the GFS scheme. - Reduction of Km has a significant influence on the structure, size, and evolution of the vortex.
+With Km set to 25% of its original value, the depth of the inflow layer is reduced from ~2 km to about 1 km, again, more consistent with the observations. - Larger diffusion negates the gradients between the surface layer and the PBL, leading to weaker frictional forces and weaker inflow.
+On the contrary, a reduction in diffusion leads to a reduction in the dissipation of angular momentum in the PBL (i.e., an increase of frictional forces in the equations of motion) which, in turn, leads to enhanced PBL inflow, enhanced spin-up in PBL, enhanced convergence of moisture in PBL, enhanced convection in the eyewall and, subsequently, enhanced feedback to the PBL inflow and a stronger hurricane.

+- The influence of the frictional forces on the inflow is well supported by results obtained from a simple slab model for the hurricane boundary layer. - Stronger acceleration in the inflow also leads to convergence farther inward before rising out of the boundary layer and ascending into the eyewall updraft and, consequently, a smaller storm in terms of the eyewall. - Neither the initial vortex size nor the environmental relative humidity, which are known external factors that control the size of the storm, affect the above results. - The structure of the PBL and the axisymmetric "spin up" of the idealized vortex discussed here appear to be more consistent with some of the observational (Zhang et al. 2011a,b) and theoretical modeling works (Montgomery and Smith 2011) that use a different parameterization scheme for vertical diffusion (e.g., Nolan et al. 2009a,b) when Km (and Kh) in the GFS scheme is reduced to 25% of its original value.

-It should be mentioned that the current study is limited to numerical weather prediction (NWP) models for TCs in which turbulence is parameterized in terms of admittedly simplified parameters, rather than requiring such effects to be consequences of dynamics of the system (e.g., direct numerical simulations and large-eddy simulations).
+It should be mentioned that the current study is limited to numerical weather prediction models (NWP) for TCs in which turbulence is parameterized in terms of admittedly simplified parameters, rather than requiring such effects to be consequences of dynamics of the system (e.g. direct numerical simulations and Large Eddy Simulations).
 We also choose the GFS scheme because of the simplicity involved in its evaluation with available observations.
-Higher-order PBL closure schemes, such as the turbulence energy closure [turbulent kinetic energy (TKE)] scheme, require an evaluation of mixing length.
-An evaluation of the TKE parameterization scheme within the HWRF system will be performed in a follow-up study.
+Higher order PBL closure schemes such as the Turbulence Energy Closure (TKE) scheme require an evaluation of mixing length.
+An evaluation of the TKE parameterization scheme within the HWRF system will be performed in a follow up study.
 The current study establishes the basis for such forthcoming efforts.